eighteyes/tt-rules/manual.md

 ## Troll Actions
 Parenthesis indicates Location of Conflict.
 I means an Intersection between the Troll Dwellings.

 ### I

-(Do not conflict)
+**Do not conflict**

- Get Resource - Add worker
+- Get Resource - Add worker

-(Conflict)
+**Conflict**

-Capture Child (I) - Add children to hovel, cage or pit Challenge (I) - Resolves amongst Trolls, then Boss.
+- Capture Child (I) - Add children to hovel, cage or pit
+- Challenge (I) - Resolves amongst Trolls, then Boss.

 ### II

+**No Conflict**

-Smash - Break a Damaged Path Join.
+- Smash - Break a Damaged Path Join.
 Conflict will break it anyway.

-( Can Conflict If Not Enough Shops )
+**Can Conflict If Not Enough Shops**

-Upgrade - (Shop) - Upgrade Hut / Shop with Hovel / Pile
+- Upgrade - (Shop) - Upgrade Hut / Shop with Hovel / Pile
-Heal (Shop) - Remove one injury token
+- Heal (Shop) - Remove one injury token

-( Will Conflict )
+**Will Conflict**

-Schmooze (I) - Build w/o Conflict.
+- Schmooze (I) - Build w/o Conflict.
 Can cause Conflict.
 Costs 1 Private Worker.
-Scare (Cage) - One cage / pit will not escape.
+- Scare (Cage) - One cage / pit will not escape.
 Conflict causes escape.

 ### III
-(Conflict)
+**Conflict**
-Fight (I) - Start fight, steal worker.
+- Fight (I) - Start fight, steal worker.
-Destroy ( Target ) - Destroy Path or Building ( 1 private worker per hex ).
+- Destroy ( Target ) - Destroy Path or Building ( 1 private worker per hex ).
 Closest Hut Troll will Challenge.
 Cannot be used on other Huts, Bridge, Inner Path or Hub.

+### IV
-Start fire - Sacrifice private worker.
-Start fire on building next to Path.
+- Start fire - Sacrifice private worker.
+Start fire on Path.

-## Minion Actions:
+## Minion Orders:
 Build (Hex) - Conflict happens when building on same hex

 # Constructions:
-The Inner Path is the Path hexes surrounding the Hub.
+The *Inner Path* comprises of the Path hexes surrounding the Hub.

+The *Bridge* is the vertical 3-tile piece on top of the Hub.

 ## Building rules
-Conflicts must be resolved before building.
+- Conflicts must be resolved before building.
-All Buildings must be built next to Paths, except Hovels or Piles.
+- All Buildings must be built next to Paths, except Hovels or Piles.
-Buildings may be made with Workers gained by Trolls this turn.
-(Turn 1, a cage can be built if one worker is captured) No Paths or Buildings can go beyond an imaginary horizontal line formed by the top Path Join of the top Bridge tile.
+- No Paths or Buildings can go beyond an imaginary horizontal line formed by the top Path Join of the top Bridge tile.
-Buildings must have sufficient Adjacent Path Joins (number indicated with building) to be built.
-Must be a Path between Hub and target hexes.
+- Must be a Path between Hub and target Construction.
-Huts cannot be placed off the Inner Path.
+- Huts cannot be placed off the Inner Path.
 Trolls like some privacy.

-## Damage

-### Path Damage
-Paths Joins have three states, Intact, Damaged and Broken.
-When a Construction is Broken, it is removed from the board.
-When a Path is Damaged, it is marked with a token.

-### Broken Paths
-If a Path has one Path Join Broken, it becomes a candidate for removal.
-This will result in two hex candidates.

-#### Path Hex Removal Determination
-Each hex is assigned a point value, the hex with a greater point value stays.
-A tie removes both Hexes.
-Path Joins = -1
-Damaged Path Joins = -2
-Building Connections = +1
-Path Connection = +1
-Inner Path = +1
-Bridge = +10

-#### Path Hex Removal Action
-Replace Path tile with a smaller one. ( 4 hex > 3 Hex, 3 > 2, 2 > 1, 1 > removed ).
-When a Path is removed, all Buildings connected to that Path are also Destroyed, unless connected to another Path.

-### Building Damage:
-If a Path Hex is removed, any attached buildings suffer one damage.
-Buildings can be Broken if they are Damaged one for each hex.
-(If a Hovel is Damaged once, it is Broken.
-A workshop must be damaged three times to be Broken)

-### Broken Buildings
-If a building is Broken, flip the tile over.
-This space is full of debris and cannot be used.
+- Buildings must have sufficient supporting Path Joins ( required number indicated with building) to be built.

+> For Example: A Shop must have 4 Path Joins

+- Buildings may be made with Workers gained by Trolls this turn.

+> For Example: On turn 1, a cage can be built if one worker is captured*

 # Constructions
 ## Costs:

-(Cannot build 1 Hexes)
+> (Cannot build 1 Hexes)
+>
-2 Hex - 2 Workers
+> 2 Hex - 2 Workers
+>
-3 Hex - 4 Workers
+> 3 Hex - 4 Workers
+>
-4 Hex - 5 Workers
+> 4 Hex - 5 Workers
+>
-Mud Hut - 2 Workers
+> Mud Hut - 2 Workers
+>
-Wood Hut - 6 Workers
+> Wood Hut - 6 Workers
+>
-Hovel - 2 Workers
+> Hovel - 2 Workers
+>
-Cage - 1 Worker
+> Cage - 1 Worker
+>
-Pit - 6 Workers
+> Pit - 6 Workers
+>
-Shop - 4 Workers
+> Shop - 4 Workers

 ### Upgrades
-Hovel - 3 workers
+> Hovel - 3 workers
+>
-Pile - 6 Workers
+> Pile - 6 Workers

 ## Paths
 2, 3 and 4 hex